-If you looking for high quality food thermometer, that has both a high and low alarm, ThermoWorks ChefAlarm is worth consideration.
-The ChefAlarm comes with a sturdy carrying and storage case.
-There is a dual tip protector for the probe in the case.
-The products comes in nice selection of bright colors.
+If you are looking for a high quality food thermometer, that has both a high and low alarm, ThermoWorks ChefAlarm is worth considering.
+ChefAlarm comes with a sturdy carrying and storage case.
+It has a dual tip protector for the probe.
+The product comes in a nice selection of bright colors.

-Stainless still probe measures to 572 degrees.
-The probe is very long and can be inserted and left into the food without frying the cable.
-There is additional ThermoWorks Pro-Series Needle Probe for ChefAlarm available on Amazon, if the original gets damaged.
+Stainless steel probe measures to 572 degrees.
+The probe is very long and can be inserted and left in the food without frying the cable.
+An additional ThermoWorks Pro-Series Needle Probe is available to buy on Amazon, if the original gets damaged.
 The metal-encased cord for the probe is resistant to heat and long enough for convenient use.

 The ChefAlarm is very accurate and reads in only 4 seconds.
 It can be used for both hot and cold foods.

-People use ChefAlarm for variety of foods.
+People use ChefAlarm for cooking a variety of foods.
 It works well for grilling, smoking, candy making, meat cooking, and yogurt making.

 Tips for Using a Meat Thermometer

 - Insert the thermometer into the thickest part of the meat, so the tip of the probe does not touch any bone, fat or the pan surface;

 - For pork, beef, and lamb cuts, insert the probe in the center of the thickest meat area, away from fat, bone, and gristle;